statsig-io/docs/docs/access-management/sso/azuread.md

 2. Get the client ID for this app from Overview -> Application (client) ID.
 3. Get the client secret value for when you saved this after creating a new client secret.

-Once these steps have been completed, the Statsig OIDC Application in Okta has been successfully configured.
+Once these steps have been completed, the prep on Azure AD is complete.
 Following this, you will need to follow the steps [here to enable configuration of SSO on your Statsig Project](/access-management/sso/overview#configuration).